seatable/seatable-admin-docs/manual/docker/Cluster/dtable-server Cluster.md

 dtable-server-slave can be used to reduce the load of dtable servers.
 A dtable server can off-load read requests for large bases to a dtable-server-slave.

 Several dtable-servers in a cluster can use the same dtable-server-slave, or each dtable-server use its own dtable-server-slave.
-When a dtable-server-slave receive a request from a client, it will know which original dtable-server it should get the base from the request.
-It can keep sync of a base by reading operation log database.
+When a dtable-server-slave receive a request from a client, it will load the base through dtable-server-proxy.
+After loading a base, it can keep sync of a base by reading operation logs from database.

 The dtable-server-slave docker image and the SeaTable docker image are the same.